 • Available: Sign up here

-• Price: Free 1-month trial.
-Core: $4.99/mo.
+• Price: Core: $5.99/mo.
 Max: $9.98/mo.
 Infinity: $14.98/mo.
 (All plans include cards for up to 5 children)

-The Greenlight debit card allows teens to begin spending, but provides parents with peace of mind by giving them control over where their kids can spend money.
+The Greenlight debit card allows kids to begin spending, but provides parents with peace of mind by giving them control over where their kids can spend money.
 Parents also can choose to receive alerts that tell them when, and how much, money is spent on the Greenlight debit card.

-Greenlight works like a prepaid debit card, allowing you to transfer money onto the card for your teen to pay for expenses at approved locations.
-You can choose how much in funds you want to load onto the card, and your child will be cleared to make approved purchases so long as a money balance backs up the card.
+Greenlight works like a prepaid debit card, allowing you to transfer money onto the card for your child to pay for expenses at approved locations.
+You can choose how much money to load onto the card, and your child will be cleared to make approved purchases so long as a money balance backs up the card.

-If your teen asks for extra money to be added to the card, you can require them to take a photo of the purchase they want to make and receive your approval before that money will land in the account.
+If your child asks for extra money to get added to the card, you can have them take a photo of the purchase they want to make and receive your approval.
 This gives you control and allows you to have discussions with your child about why a purchase might be a good or bad idea.
+And if your child has a job, they can add their own funds to the card via direct deposit.

-Greenlight boasts numerous other features, too, including:
+Greenlight boasts numerous other features, too.

-• Parents can open an investment account to get their teens investing in stocks and exchange-traded funds (ETFs) for the first time.
+For instance, parents can open an investment account for kids to get their children investing in stocks and exchange-traded funds (ETFs) for the first time.

 Related: 13 Best Allowance and Chore Apps for Kids [Easier Family Life]